Non-stationary Spatial Modeling Using Fractional SPDEs: Spatial regression model

-When applying AD to the rational approximation, we must also specify how to differentiate with respect to the smoothness parameter~$\nu$.
-The rational approximation depends on $k_{\beta} = \max\{1,\lfloor \beta \rfloor\}$ and whether $\nu$ is integer valued, which implies that the computational structure of the log-likelihood changes at $\nu \in \mathbb{N}$.
-As a result, the log-likelihood is not differentiable with respect to $\nu$ at these points.
-However, in practice this is rarely an issue, as the optimizer almost never proposes exactly integer values of $\nu$.
-Moreover, since $k_\beta = 1$ for all $\nu \in (0,3)$, the computational graph remains unchanged within this interval.
-To apply the AD-approach to our model, we therefore assume $\nu \in (0,3)\setminus\mathbb{N}$.
+When applying this strategy to the rational approximation, special care is needed for differentiating with respect to the smoothness parameter~$\nu$.
+The rational approximation depends on $k_{\beta} = \max\{1,\lfloor \beta \rfloor\}$ and on whether $\nu$ is integer-valued.
+Consequently, the computational structure of the log-likelihood changes at $\nu \in \mathbb{N}$, and the log-likelihood is not differentiable with respect to $\nu$ at these points.
+In practice, this is not problematic, since the optimizer is unlikely to propose integer values for $\nu$.
+Moreover, because $k_\beta = 1$ for all $\nu \in (0,3)$, the computational graph remains unchanged for non-integer smoothnesses throughout this interval.
+We therefore apply the AD approach under the assumption that $\nu \in (0,3)\setminus\{1,2\}$.
+The parameter $\nu$ also enters the likelihood directly through the coefficients of the rational approximation.
+Rather than recomputing these coefficients at each optimization step, we precompute them on a grid of $200$ values of $\nu$.
+For intermediate values, the coefficients are obtained using differentiable cubic spline interpolation.
+This reduces the computational cost and allows gradients with respect to $\nu$ to be evaluated without differentiating through the construction of the rational approximation itself.

-We use the Adam optimizer \citep{kingma2017adammethodstochasticoptimization} for parameter estimation.
-To limit computation time, we impose a stopping criterion based on the relative change in the log-likelihood.
-The optimization is terminated when the absolute change in the log-likelihood between successive iterations is less than $10^{-4}$ times its current value.
+Once gradients of the log-likelihood are available, the model parameters are optimized using a two-stage procedure.
+We first use the Adam algorithm \citep{kingma2017adammethodstochasticoptimization}, with the learning rate set to $0.01$ and the maximum number of iterations to $500$.
+The remaining parameters are kept at their default values from the Optax implementation \citep{Optax2020}.
+We then refine the estimates using the SciPy implementation of L-BFGS-B \citep{LBFGSB, scipy2020}.
+This second step is run for at most $200$ iterations.
+In both stages, optimization is stopped early when the relative change in log-likelihood between successive iterations is below $10^{-6}$.
+This two-stage strategy works well for the simulation and case studies in Sections~\ref{sec:Simulation study} and~\ref{sec:Real-world application}, although tuning may be needed for other applications.